Albania: Energy

-The water resources of Albania are particularly abundant in all the regions of the country and comprise lakes, rivers, springs and groundwater aquifers.
-The country's available average quantity of fresh water is estimated at 129.7 m3 per inhabitant per year, which is one of the highest rates in Europe.
-According to the data presented by the Joint Monitoring Programme for Water Supply and Sanitation (JMP) in 2015, about 93% of the country's total population had access to improved sanitation.
+Albania's water resources are particularly abundant in all the regions of the country and comprise lakes, rivers, springs, and groundwater aquifers.
+The country's available average quantity of fresh water is estimated at 129.7 m3 per inhabitant per year, one of the highest rates in Europe.
+According to data presented by the Joint Monitoring Programme for Water Supply and Sanitation (JMP) in 2015, about 93% of the country's total population had access to improved sanitation.